 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of Netflix, Inc. (NFLX) and Comcast Corporation (CMCSA).
+In the following table, I will outline the strengths and weaknesses of Netflix, Inc. (NFLX) and Comcast Corporation (CMCSA) based on the most recent financial data.

 Risk Analysis

-In the following table, I provide an overview of the key risks associated with Netflix, Inc. (NFLX) and Comcast Corporation (CMCSA).
+The following table outlines the key risks associated with Netflix, Inc. (NFLX) and Comcast Corporation (CMCSA).

 Which one to choose?